chunglim/foolmath/PAGE-2.md

 % ./a.out
 enter dimension <odd number 1-15>:
 ```
-After running `./a.out`, you will get prompted for an odd number.
+After compilation and running `./a.out`, you will get prompted for an odd number.
 Fill any odd number in the given range and press enter.

 Here we start the first one, `3 x 3` matrix contains `9` elements i.e. `1...9`, so that we fill these numbers into the matrix, then summations of each row, each column and each diagonal line are all equal.